 That said, the risk of abuse and addiction is lower with this narcotic than with other medications in the opioid analgesic class.

 While addiction to opioids can be aggravating and destructive, almost all cases of opioid use disorder can be treated with a combination of MAT (medication-assisted treatment) and psychotherapy.
-We can help you with this and more at Renaissance Recovery.
+If you’re struggling with Stadol pain medicine addiction, we can help you with this and more at Renaissance Recovery.

 Most people addicted to opioids like Stadol benefit from supervised detoxification in a clinical setting.
 We can connect you with licensed medical detox centers throughout Southern California.
 Access medications to streamline the intensity of opioid withdrawal and benefit from continuous clinical and emotional care while detoxing from Stadol.